bparanj/crystal/electronics/book/basics/vcvs-exp.md

-Yes, you can build a **Voltage-Controlled Voltage Source (VCVS)** using only **analog components** such as resistors and transistors, avoiding the use of an operational amplifier.
+You can build a **Voltage-Controlled Voltage Source (VCVS)** using only **analog components** such as resistors and transistors, avoiding the use of an operational amplifier.
 One simple way is to use a **common-emitter transistor amplifier** to achieve voltage control and amplification.

----

 ### **Experiment: VCVS Using Transistors**
 This design uses a **bipolar junction transistor (BJT)** to demonstrate the behavior of a Voltage-Controlled Voltage Source.

----

 ### **Components Needed**
 1. **BJT Transistor** (e.g., 2N3904 or BC547, NPN type)